patrodriguez108/my-life-is-lightning/collection_partials.md

  	<%= render [post1, comment2, comment3, post3, comment5] %>

  	<%= render [@post1, @comment2, @comment3, @post3, @comment5] %>

+<h3>Behind the Scenes</h3>

+<p>How this all works is that when we call on the built in render method, behind the scenes we are calling on a method called "to_partial_path" on EACH of the objects within that collection.
+So when I say "render @posts", I am also saying:</p>

+ 	@posts.each do |post|
+ 	   post.to_partial_path
+ 	end

+<p>The method "to_partial_path" finds the partial that matches the model name that defines the object.
+This works for all models that inherit from ActiveRecord::Base.</p>

 <p>Thank you for listening to me.
 But really it wasn't really hard to learn all this.
 It was just partial work.</p>